Deducteam/hol2dk/README.md

 HOL-Light proofs are often overly complicated and can be simplified following simple rewrite rules.
 For instance, s(u)=s(u) can be derived by MK_COMB from s=s and u=u, while it can be directly proved by REFL.

-To generate a simplified proof file do:
+To generate a simplified proof file `file.prf` from `file-origin.prf` do:
 ```
 hol2dk simp file
 ```